HOW WE CAN HELP YOU

-The Playmarket bookshop has a comprehensive catalogue of New Zealand plays.
+Playmarket has a comprehensive catalogue of New Zealand plays.
 If you know exactly what you are looking for you can search for it directly in the online SCRIPT SEARCH.

 If you don’t know exactly what you are looking for you can search for a play by cast size, male/female numbers or monologues, playwright, theme and style.

 You can also browse our catalogue alphabetically by Playwright.

 If you don’t find what you were after give us a call or email Holly, letting us know what you need, and we can make some suggestions.

 How do you get a copy?

 If you or are a Playmarket member the script may be available for you to download instantly.
 Visit MEMBERSHIP for more information or for a list of scripts available to download.